denten-books/plain-text/1-metaphor.md

 theory imagines the handling of representations.
-The actual instrument enabling the manipulating of image or word on the screen is supposed to disappear entirely, giving rise to the immersive, interactive, first-person experience *without mediation*.
+The actual instrument enabling the manipulating of image or word on the screen is supposed to disappear entirely, giving rise to the immersive, interactive, first-person experience, without the feeling of mediation.
 "The user of a well-designed *model world* interface can willfully suspend disbelief that the objects depicted are artifacts of some program and can thereby directly engage the world of the objects," the authors write [@hutchins_direct_1986, 99].
 In this view, the dialogic model of tool use encouraged by *Colossal Cave Adventure*---get keys, get lamp---amounts to nothing more than just "using the computer" [@laurel_brenda_interface_1986, 74].
 "End users are not interested in *making* representations," Laurel writes.
 "They want to move around *inside* one," favoring the mimetic context over their actual, physical surroundings [@laurel_brenda_interface_1986, 75].
 Verbal representations, like "get keys" or "get lamp," puncture the first-person illusion.
-By contrast, the fully immersive modeled world should support the "sensation of directness," in which direct, iconic expressions "behave in such a way that a user can assume that they, in some sense, *are* the things they refer to" [@hutchins_direct_1986, 110].
+By contrast, the fully immersive modeled world should support the "sensation of directness," in which direct, that is iconic, expressions, "behave in such a way that a user can assume that they, in some sense, *are* the things they refer to" [@hutchins_direct_1986, 110].

 ![Direct manipulation of simulated objects. [@minsky_manipulating_1984, 199]](images/minsky.png)